Last updated: May 4, 2026

 How to apply without wasting time

 - Call the right office first.
-Use the official county contacts page so you do not lose days calling the wrong place.
+Do not lose days calling the wrong place.

 - File homestead before anything else.
 Most senior programs depend on it.